learning to write

 Even though the learning to write system is very simple it does take time.
 The more time the parents put in the faster your child will learn to write.
 Montessori loves phonics and children do need a background in phonics when learning to write.
 So with the sandpaper letters, break the words down into phonic sounds so they children can write the phonic sounds they hear.

 The problem arises when there are a number of phonic sounds that sound the same but are spelt differently.
 Now you have to bring in sight words so the children can write the correct word.
 This all takes time.
 There is no easy way on the road to learning to write.
-I was very impressed with the Montessori system and now my daughter write very well.
+I was very impressed with the Montessori system and now my daughter writes very well.
 This is the Montessori course I use and I recommend it to anybody with a child who is learning to write.

-This site is © Copyright Peter Legrove 2004-2007, All Rights Reserved
+This site is © Copyright Peter Legrove 2014, All Rights Reserved